 Medication: Your doctor might give medications for various reasons if you have stones.
 He might prescribe medications for pain, or relaxing muscles which will help pass the stones or decrease the acidity of the urine.
 Depending upon your condition, doctor will prescribe medication.

-- Extracorporeal Shock Wave Lithotripsy (ESWL): The doctor might suggest ESWL, where surgeon will use Sound waves to break up large stones.
-This will make it easier for the smaller stones to pass down the ureters.
+- Extracorporeal Shock Wave Lithotripsy (ESWL): The doctor might suggest ESWL, where the surgeon uses sound waves to break large stones.
+This makes it easier for the smaller stones to pass down the ureters.

 - Precutaneous Nephrolithotomy (PCNL): In this procedure a small incision is made in your back in order to remove the stones.
 This is done if the stone has grown too much or the pain is unbearable or if the stone is damaging the kidneys.